-Farmers have long been planting Native Hedgerow Mixes to encourage wildlife pollinators for their crops including such species as Quickthorn or Hawthorn, Blackthorn, Spindle, Elder and Dog Rose with their pretty flowers and berries and hips, the flowers on Blackthorn normally appearing in March or April to catch the early insect life.
-Most urban and rural gardeners are now more aware of the need to encourage bees, insects, butterflies, birds and animals and so are planting more wildlife friendly plants in and around the garden.
+Farmers have long been planting Native Hedgerow Mixes to provide effective and permanent field enclosure for livestock and encourage wildlife pollinators for their crops including such species as Quickthorn or Hawthorn, Blackthorn, Spindle, Elder and Dog Rose.
+With their pretty flowers and berries and hips, the flowers on Blackthorn normally appearing in March or April to catch the early insect life.
+Most urban and rural gardeners are now more aware of the need to encourage bees, insects, butterflies, birds and animals and so are planting more wildlife friendly hedging in and around the garden.

-There are of course fruiting plants such as Wild Crabapple, Wild Pear and Plum Myrobalan which add diversity to the menu for birds and these incorporated into a Native Hedgerow would help provide cover when nesting.
-For individual shrubs Azaleas and Rhododendrons support large blooms for insects to easily access nectar and pollen along with Lilacs and not forgetting the Buddleia a favourite of butterflies.
+There are of course fruiting plants such as Wild Crabapple, Wild Pear and Plum Myrobalan which add diversity to the menu for birds and these incorporated into a Native Hedgerow would help provide cover when nesting, even better if you can allow a few to develop into trees along the hedgerow..
+For individual shrubs Azaleas and Rhododendrons support large blooms for insects to easily access nectar and pollen along with Lilacs.

 If you need any further information about wildlife friendly hedging, or any of our other hedge species please call our friendly sales team on 01580 765600.